'Noxious substance' sprayed on people in London

 One male was arrested on suspicion of grievous bodily harm, police said.

-London Ambulance Service and London Fire Brigade went to the scene.
+"We have sent a number of resources to the scene including paramedics in cars, ambulance crews, an incident response officer and our Hazardous Area Response Team," the ambulance service said in a statement.

 Police cordoned off the area.

 Developing story - more to come